cgrima/lrs/README.md

 ### From Orig Labels

 This function uses the min and max coordinates in the label files of the original LRS data.
 It is approximate but fast.
-Below an example to search for tracks crossing a box bounded by longitude and latitudes (over Schrodinger crater):
+Below an example to search for tracks crossing a box bounded by longitude and latitudes (over Schrodinger crater)

 ```bash
 tracks = LRS.tracks_intersecting_latlon_box([-80, -70], [110, 155], sampling=100e3)